scalatutorials/eranation.github.io/tour/01_tour_of_scala_scalculator.md

 Let's start with some basic arithmetic operations.

-Just like most languages, simple arithmetic operations work as expected.
+Just like most languages, simple arithmetic operations are part of the language.

 Play with the editor on the left, type things like